TinTuna/RealTimeRating/README.md

 # Twitch Chat Rating Plugin

-A real-time Twitch chat monitoring system that tracks a rating variable from 1-100 based on specific chat messages and displays it as a beautiful graph for streaming.
+A real-time Twitch chat monitoring system that tracks a rating variable from 1-100 based on specific chat messages and displays it as a live graph for streaming.

 ## Features

-- **Real-time Chat Monitoring**: Connects to Twitch chat and monitors messages in real-time
+- Real-time chat monitoring: Connects to Twitch chat and monitors messages in real time.
-- **Simple Rating System**: Responds only to "+2" (positive) and "-2" (negative) messages
+- Simple rating system: Responds only to "+2" (positive) and "-2" (negative) messages.
-- **Live Dashboard**: Beautiful web interface with real-time charts and statistics
+- Live dashboard: Web interface with real-time charts and statistics.
-- **Stream Overlay**: Clean, minimal overlay perfect for broadcasting
+- Stream overlay: Minimal overlay suitable for broadcasting.
-- **WebSocket Updates**: Real-time updates via Socket.IO
+- WebSocket updates: Real-time updates via Socket.IO.
+- Automatic OAuth: No manual token setup required; provide your Client ID and Secret.

 ## Quick Start